writeabyte/stakz-example/index.md

 ## How does it work?

 Stakz implements a custom markdown parser that allows widgets to be embedded in markdown.
+Pretty neat huh?

 There are two main types of widgets: data and script.

 #### Data Widgets